mw44118/splash-financial-code-test/README.rst

 Add test data with expected results
 -----------------------------------

-It helps when a description also includes some contrived sample data and some expected results to test against.
+English is vague!
+It helps prevent wasted time when a description also includes contrived sample data and expected results to test against.

-During development, I can run input data through the system and compare the calculated results vs the expected results.

-I'll either discover a bug in the software or vagueness in the description of how the software ought to work (for example, net or gross deposits, or any vs all.

 Store the rules for programs in the database
 --------------------------------------------

-Right now, there's no table that describes what program one's requirements are.
+Right now, there's no table that describes what requirements for each program.

+A new program would require new queries to be written.

-Imagine being able to insert a row for a new program, setting the minimum monthly balance, minimum count of transactions, and minimum total monthly deposits, and the system would automatically detect who should be penalized.
+But imagine being able to insert a row for a new program, setting the minimum monthly balance, minimum count of transactions, and minimum total monthly deposits, and the system would automatically detect who should be penalized.

 .. vim: set syntax=rst: